MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

     ![Picture 02](../images/Dp-300-lab07-03.png)

-4. In the new query window, copy and paste the below T-SQL into it.
+4. In the **New query window**, copy and paste the below T-SQL into it.
 Execute the query to restore the database.

     ```sql
     RESTORE DATABASE AdventureWorks2017